ZachiNachshon/anchor/docs-site/site/content/docs/latest/getting-started/contribute.md

 ## Troubleshooting

-In case you encounter problems with missing dependencies, run `make setup`.
+In case you encounter problems with missing dependencies, run `make align-deps`.